minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Minnesota

-Expunging an arrest record in Minnesota is a legal process that results in the destruction or sealing of a record from public access.
+Expunging an arrest record in Minnesota is a legal process that results in the destruction or sealing of a record from public domains.
 An expunged record may still exist but remain inaccessible to the public.

 • There wasn't a felony or gross misdemeanor conviction within ten years before the arrest